 - Some user interface components cannot be programmatically determined by all users.

 - Some pages have focus and parsing order issues that affect users on different assistive technologies.

 Some documents are not accessible in a number of ways including missing text alternatives and missing document structure.

 Older PDFs that were created before 2018 are not accessible.

 Contact email@example.com to request documents in an alternative format.

-We believe that fixing the accessibility problems with some content (hse.ie) would be disproportionate because the relevant platform will be retired soon.
+We believe that fixing the accessibility problems with some content in PDFs and video would be disproportionate because the relevant content is currently being updated.